 Children’s feet change as they grow.
 As such, some common conditions that affect children and these should be seen by a foot health professional to make sure they don’t become too much of an issue, making walking and activity painful.

-We recommend parents become familiar with their children’s feet.
+Parents should get to know their children’s feet.
 So, here we touch upon Ingrown toenails, Corns & Callus, Flat Feet and Orthotic Insoles.

-Corns & Callus
+Corns and Callus

 A focus of pressure within the callus can occur causing a hard plug of skin to form and this is a corn.

-- Suggest a softening cream
+- Suggest a skin softening cream

 - Advise on self care

-- Give footwear advice or prescribe special footwear
+- Give footwear advice

 There is no way of giving a child an arch if they have a true flat foot.
-However, many children who appear flat-footed have a normal arch but flatten it when they stand.
+However, children who appear flat-footed may have a normal arch but flatten it when they stand.
 This movement is called pronation and may be cause a variety of painful symptoms, make the child tire easily or have problems with gross motor skills.
 If a child is pronating their feet, orthotic insoles may be useful to improve foot movement and relieve any painful symptoms.

 It is important to discuss your child’s mobility and foot care problems with your foot health professional.
 They can advise which service or professional support is most appropriate to your child’s needs.
 After assessing your child’s foot function the Podiatrist may recommend bespoke orthotic insoles to help relieve foot pain and discomfort.